Zelwaris/vitto/README.md

 ### Prerequisites

-This tool requires you to have FFmpeg and yt-dlp installed.
+This tool requires you to have ffmpeg and yt-dlp installed.

 ### Developing